top of page

 Sydney Graham, Ph.D.

-recruiting and facilitating research with hard-to-reach populations, conducting needs assessments to align stakeholders and improve workplace culture, and leading a UX research study at Microsoft to inform product development and onboarding strategies.
-She does immersive, insight-driven work that bridges human experience for tech and education organizations.
+Dr. Sydney Graham is a researcher and consultant specializing in human-centered insights for employee health, workplace integration, and product development.
+Drawing on her PhD in Organizational Communication, she has experience recruiting and facilitating research with hard-to-reach populations, conducting needs assessments to align stakeholders and improve workplace culture, and leading a UX research study at Microsoft to inform product development and employee onboarding strategies.
+Sydney does immersive, insight-driven work that bridges human experience for tech and education organizations.

 Sydney has executed end-to-end research projects, spanning landscape scanning, participant recruitment, survey design, interview guide writing, diary study execution, ethnographic observation, data analysis, and reporting – skills that she brings to many types of client engagements.
 She has competency in R for data visualization and advanced qualitative analysis tools such as HeyMarvin.

-Sydney's work is published in Communication Studies and she has co-authored several book chapters.
+Sydney's research is published in Communication Studies and she has co-authored several book chapters.
 She has also presented at national and international communication conferences including the National Communication Association (NCA) and Central States Communication Association (CSCA) conferences as well as the international conference, “Prostitution in Nevada and the Basque Country.”
 In 2024, she was awarded a Top Student Research Paper Award in the Organizational Communication Division at the annual National Communication Association Convention.

-At the University of Missouri, Sydney taught Organizational Advocacy, Business and Professional Communication, and Public Speaking courses.
+At the University of Missouri, Sydney taught Organizational Communication, Organizational Advocacy, Business and Professional Communication, and Public Speaking courses.
 She also worked with the Trulaske EDGE program's Advanced Professional Development course in Mizzou's Trulaske School of Business.
 In 2023, Sydney was awarded the Writing Intensive Teaching Excellence Award by the University of Missouri Campus Writing Program and the Outstanding Graduate Teacher Award as voted on by the Association of Communication Graduate Students.

 During her time as a graduate student at the University of Missouri, Sydney served as the President, Vice President, and Secretary of the Association of Communication Graduate Students and co-chair of the Social and Awards and Policy committees.